 While random acts of violence make headlines, the fact is that mass shootings more often take place closer to home.
 According to the FBI, more casualties from shootings involve family members or individuals who had a close personal relationship with the shooter.

-Whether you’re at the office, in a soft target location (LINK TO SOFT TARGET BLOG) like a concert or the grocery store, or even at home, there are steps you can take to eliminate or minimize the effect of an active shooter event.
+Whether you’re at the office, in a soft target location like a concert or the grocery store, or even at home, there are steps you can take to eliminate or minimize the effect of an active shooter event.

 Prepare for the worst